 Breeds: Papillon and Pomeranian

 The Pappom, Pomillon, or the PapiPom – it’s up to you on which name you’d like to pick for this adoring and sweet little mix.
 The PapiPom is a spunky lap dog that is mixed with a Papillon and Pomeranian.
-They will be small and fine-boned, however, it’s difficult to say whether they will resemble a Papillon or a Pomeranian more.
+They will be small and fine-boned, however, it’s difficult to say which parent they will resemble more.

 Known for being very gentle and curious, the PapiPom also loves to be the center of attention and thrives when they are consistently included in family activities.
 This mix is moderately easy to train.
 They can be a bit stubborn and easily develop “small dog syndrome.”
 However, if they are provided with firm but kind and consistent training, they will flourish into a well behaved and faithful companion.